 Is my loved one safe in a care home?

-Most care homes have introduced rigorous measures to protect residents, including restrictions on external visitors, ramping up of hygiene procedures and extra training for staff.
+Care homes are following government guidance to protect residents, including restrictions on external visitors, ramping up of hygiene procedures and extra training for staff.

 - Care homes should follow social distancing, wherever possible, and observe ‘shielding’ measures for residents who are extremely vulnerable.